 Wente Wooly Wash-Early as the tulle fog rises off the lake the Wooly, will at times, sneak down from the hills for a refreshing dip.
 Come for a splash of fun & you may even see our elusive sasquatch!
 Attend any three mornings at 6:30 am to earn the Wente Wooly Wash patch!
+Troops wishing to participate altogether must sign up with the Waterfront Director at least 1 day prior so we can have enough lifeguards on duty.

-Wente Scout Reservation Merit Badges

-Wente Scout Reservation 2025 Merit Badge Offerings - Updated 4/22/25
+Wente Scout Reservation Merit Badges Wente Scout Reservation 2025 Merit Badge Offerings - Updated 5/1/25